sysfce2/AviSynth_masktools/README.md

     In some cases specifying two different parameter lists with the same variables can cause troubles.
     (dual signature version can be used to override an earlierly loaded different masktools version (e.g. a 2.5 plugin) by defining the filters with both integer parameters _AND_ the new float parameter lists)
+- Make "scaleparams" to work consistent with all filters and parameters: parameters "Y","U","V" and "A" negative (memset) values are scaled automatically to the current bit depth from a default 8-bit value.
+- New plane mode: 6 (copy from fourth clip) for "Y", "U", "V" and "A" New "chroma" and "alpha" plane mode override: "copy fourth" Use for mt_lutxyza which has four clips

 **v2.2.6 (20170401)
 - fix: >>u operator AV error